-- 8.1 The Organization shall monitor the implementation of its Management Plan, including its policies and management objectives, its progress with the activities planned, and the achievement of its verifiable targets - 8.1.1 Procedures are documented and executed for monitoring the implementation of the management plan including its policies and management objectives and achievement of verifiable targets.
+- 8.1 The Organization shall monitor the implementation of its Management Plan, including its policies and management objectives, its progress with the activities planned, and the achievement of its verifiable targets - 8.1.1 Procedures are documented and executed periodically for monitoring the implementation of the management plan including its policies and management objectives and achievement of verifiable targets.
+Results of the monitoring allow comparison along time. - 8.2 The Organization shall monitor and evaluate the environmental and social impacts of the activities carried out in the Management Unit, and changes in its environmental condition.